 Teacher Koat Reath is a refugee from South Sudan.
 His college students are, too.
 They smile as they sing at the side of him in their classroom.
-Koat and his students are dwelling on the Jewi refugee camp in Gambella, Ethiopia.
-They have fled preventing in their place of birth.
-Kat believes that education is the answer to a higher destiny in South Sudan.
+Koat and his students dwell in the Jewi refugee camp in Gambella, Ethiopia.
+They have fled, preventing their place of birth.
+Kat believes education is the answer to a higher destiny in South Sudan.
 Koat says he wants to ensure the young.

-The antique — are ready to take part in rebuilding the united states of America.
-I’m teaching these children to be the doctor, and the president, and the pilot, so that is my function to volunteer myself to train these children to build an excellent future in South Sudan, to do a great issue.
+The antique — are ready to take part in rebuilding the United States of America.
+I’m teaching these children to be doctors, presidents, and pilots, so I volunteer to train them to build an excellent future in South Sudan and to do a great issue.
 He teaches his students how to study and write their native language, Nuer.
-And he makes a factor of adding a few words in English.
+He also makes the factor of adding a few words in English.

 Koat Reath has been teaching for nearly 10 years.
 He also teaches adults at the camp.
-He says children research higher while their training is amusing.
+He says children research highly while their training is amusing.
 Keeping their attention may be hard within the camp.
-At any time, extra than 100 college students suit tightly into one room.
-This past summer time Koat supplied greater classes to his students under an initiative of Plan International and different companions of the United Nations refugee organization.
-The idea is to assist children in trapping up on training they overlooked due to fighting in South Sudan.
+At any time, more than 100 college students are suited tightly to one room.
+This past summer, Koat supplied greater classes to his students under the initiative of Plan International and different companions of the United Nations refugee organization.
+The idea is to assist children in training, which they overlooked due to fighting in South Sudan.

 Koat Reath shares much more than a love of getting to know together with his younger college students.
 Like them, he is a victim of war.
 He and his circle of relatives fled to Ethiopia in 2015 after their domestic in Jonglei state was burned to the ground.